Rahanweyn: Administration and military

 The Sultanate of Geledi exerted a strong centralized authority during its existence and possessed all of the organs and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a taxing system, a state flag, as well as a professional army.
 The great sultanate also maintained written records of their activities, which still exist.

 The Geledi Sultanate's main capital was at Afgooye where the rulers resided in the grand palace.
 The kingdom had a number of castles, forts and other variety of architectures in various areas within its realm, including a fortress at Luuq and a citadel at Bardera.

 The Geledi army numbered 20,000 men in times of peace, and could be raised to 50,000 troops in times of war.
 The supreme commanders of the army were the Sultan and his brother, who in turn had Malaakhs and Garads under them.
 The military was supplied with rifles and cannons by Somali traders of the coastal regions that controlled the East African arms trade.

 Trade

-The kingdom maintained a vast trading network, trading with Arabia, Persia, India, Near East, Europe and the Swahili World, dominating the East African trade, and was a regional powers.
+The kingdom maintained a vast trading network, trading with Arabia, Persia, India, Near East, Europe and the Swahili World, dominating the East African trade, and was a regional power.

-In the case of the Geledi, wealth accrued to the nobles and to the Sultanate not only from the market cultivation which it had utilized from the Shebelle and Jubba valleys but also trade from their involvement in the slave trade and other enterprises such as ivory, cotton, iron, gold, and among many other commodities.
+In the case of the Geledi, wealth accrued to the nobles and to the Sultanate not only from the market cultivation which it had utilized from the Shebelle and Jubba valleys but also trade from their involvement in the slave trade and other enterprises such as ivory, cotton, iron, gold, among many other commodities.
 Generally, they also raised livestock animals such as cattle, sheep, goats, and chicken.